-Chronic Obstructive Pulmonary Disease (COPD) is currently the fourth leading cause of death in the world but is projected to be the 3rd leading cause of death by 2020.
+Chronic Obstructive Pulmonary Disease (COPD) is now one of the top three causes of death worldwide and 90% of these deaths occur in low- and middle-income countries (LMICs).
 More than 3 million people died of COPD in 2012 accounting for 6% of all deaths globally.
 COPD represents an important public health challenge that is both preventable and treatable.
 COPD is a major cause of chronic morbidity and mortality throughout the world; many people suffer from this disease for years and die prematurely from it or its complications.
-Globally, the COPD burden is projected to increase in coming decades because of continued exposure to COPD risk factors and aging of the population.
+Globally, the COPD burden is projected to increase in coming decades because of continued exposure to COPD risk factors and aging of the population.2

-This Pocket Guide has been developed from the Global Strategy for the Diagnosis, Management, and Prevention of COPD (2020 Report), which aims to provide a non-biased review of the current evidence for the assessment, diagnosis and treatment of patients with COPD that can aid the clinician.
-Discussions of COPD and COPD management, evidence levels, and specific citations from the scientific literature are included in that source COPTORDISTRI document, which is available from www.goldcopd.org.
+This Pocket Guide has been developed from the Global Strategy for the Diagnosis, Management, and Prevention of COPD (2021 Report), which aims to provide a non-biased review of the current evidence for the assessment, diagnosis and treatment of patients with COPD that can aid the clinician.
+Discussions of COPD and COPD management, evidence levels, and specific citations from the scientific literature are included in that source ORDIS document, which is available from www.goldcopd.org.